RYGhub/funkwhale/docs/installation/debian.rst

 .. important::

-    further commands involving python should always be run after you activated the virtualenv, as described earlier, otherwise those commands will raise errors
+    Further commands involving python should always be run after you activated the virtualenv, as described earlier, otherwise those commands will raise errors